 Because of the risks associated with traditional pharmacological treatment, many parents of children with ADHD and adults with ADHD have expressed interest in choosing non-prescription treatment options and alternative medicine to address ADHD.

 In fact, according to a 1999 survey, parents of 64% of children with ADHD chose non-prescription alternative medicine treatments to address their children’s ADHD.
 Research shows that alternative therapies are as effective as prescription drugs, with a slight trend towards more effective results in the individuals who chose non-prescription treatment options, including supplements derived from nature Alternative therapies are discussed below.

-Below we describe several of these non-pharmacological components which may be alternative or supportive treatment for people living with ADHD.
+Below we describe several of these non-pharmacological components which may be alternative or supportive treatment for people living with ADD/ADHD.